rdfostrich/article-jws2018-ostrich/content/querying.md

 1. the version is equal to the snapshot version,
 2. the version is strictly larger than the snapshot version.

-In the first case, the output stream is the `snapshot` stream, which is trivially to be correct.
+In the first case, the output stream is the `snapshot` stream, which follows from the definition and the first if-statement.
 For the remainder of this proof, we will elaborate on the second case.

 The first triple in the output stream can originate from either the snapshot stream or the additions stream.